 Pair them with Matanzas Creek Winery Sauvignon Blanc for a memorable brunch. and you’re ready for a party!
 We both love Matanzas Creek- their winery is gorgeous, and their varietals are some of my absolute favorites.

-- 12 oysters on the half shell
+- 12 oysters, on the half shell

-- Chopped fresh dill, for garnish
+- 1 tbsp fresh dill, diced

 - Top each oyster with a tablespoon of fresh diced tomato and ½ to 1 teaspoon of horseradish.

 - Garnish with some fresh dill and serve cold.

 - Enjoy immediately- raw oysters need to be consumed right away.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases at no extra expense to you.

 Amount Per Serving Calories 104Total Fat 3gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 1gCholesterol 50mgSodium 170mgCarbohydrates 10gFiber 1gSugar 2gProtein 10g

 Nutrition is automatically calculated by Nutritionix - please verify all nutrition information independently and consult with a doctor or nutritionist for any and all medical and diet advice.